What Schema Markup Matters Most for AI Search?

 Article + Author (Person): the credibility multiplier

-Content with Article schema that includes a named author with Person schema is 3x more likely to be cited by AI platforms.
-This is because AI systems assess content credibility, and a named author with verifiable credentials is a strong trust signal.
+Content with Article schema and a named author using Person schema is 3x more likely to be cited.
+AI systems assess content credibility.
+A named author with verifiable credentials is a strong trust signal.

-Person schema connects the author to their LinkedIn profile, publications, and professional credentials via sameAs links — creating a verifiable identity that AI can cross-reference.
+Person schema connects the author to their LinkedIn, publications, and credentials via sameAs links.
+This creates a verifiable identity AI can cross-reference.

 Only 4% of UK businesses currently use Person schema - making it one of the biggest competitive gaps in AI search.